GenericMappingTools/gmt/sandbox/docs_rst/source/gmtspatial.rst

     and -180/+180 in longitude respectively, with -90/+90 in latitude).
     Alternatively, specify the name of an existing grid file and the **-R** settings (and grid spacing, if applicable) are copied from the grid.
+Using **-R**\ *unit* expects projected (Cartesian) coordinates compatible with chosen **-J** and we inversely project to determine actual rectangular geographic region.
 Clips polygons to the map region, including map boundary to the polygon as needed.
 The result is a closed polygon.
 **-S**\ **i**\ \|\ **u**\ \|\ **s**\ \|\ **j**
     Spatial processing of polygons.
 Choose from **-Si** which returns the intersection of polygons (closed), **-Sc** which returns the